jesslilly/logax/README.md

 to parse a file.

 ## Caveats
-This tools was developed for unstructured log files.
+This tool was developed for unstructured log files.
 There is no problem using it for any kind of text file regex parsing, but other tools may do a better job.
 For example, if you want to parse html, xml or some other structured file format, you may want to try a parser for that markup.
 It's your call.